paulmooreparks/Maize/README.md

 ## Execution

-The CPU starts in privileged mode, and the program counter is initially set to segment $0000`0000, address $0000`1000.
-When in privileged mode, the Privilege flag is set, and instructions marked as privileged may be executed.
+The CPU starts in privileged mode, and the program counter is initially set to segment $00000000, address $00001000.
+When in privileged mode, the privilege flag is set, and instructions marked as privileged may be executed.
 When the privilege flag is cleared, instruction execution and memory access are limited to the current segment, and certain flags, registers, and instructions are inaccessible.
 Program execution may return to privileged mode via hardware interrupts or via